Convert ODT to SQL

 Disadvantages

-• Not for data storage
+• Not designed for data storage

-• Complex internal structure
+• Complex internal XML structure

-• Requires office software
+• Requires office software to edit

 • Overkill for tabular data

-• Vendor-specific dialects
+• Vendor-specific SQL dialects

-• Limited formatting options
+• Limited formatting (plain text only)

 • Requires database knowledge

-• Syntax differences (MySQL vs PostgreSQL)
+• Syntax differences across engines

 Common Uses

-• Office documents
+• Office documents and reports

-• Reports and papers
+• Academic papers

 • Business correspondence